infinity-technical/platform-engineering/README.md

 Crontab for the root user does not contain any log management commands

+The log files are present and contain the expected information

-/opt/apache/logs/access_log
+  * /opt/apache/logs/access_log
-/opt/apache/logs/error_log shows that Apache is version 2.2.4 /opt/apache/logs/httpd.pid
+  * /opt/apache/logs/error_log shows that Apache is version 2.2.4
+  * /opt/apache/logs/httpd.pid

 ### 5.12 Investigate Apache web content